Character-Based Handwritten Text Transcription with Attention Networks

+The model of Deng et al. consists of a convolutional neural network (CNN) that extracts visual features from the images and arrange the features on a grid.
+An RNN encoder re-encodes each row of the grid, learning additional features such as text directionality.
+Lastly, an RNN decoder outputs a character sequence one step at a time, using an attention mechanism to emphasize the most important columns of re-encoded features at each decoding step.
+The use of attention mechanism in the decoder relaxes the monotonicity assumption of the CTC-based model, and improves the ability of the encoder-decoder networks to learn the correct alignment between image pixels and target characters, and to extract the most relevant information for each part of the output sequence \cite{cho2014learning}.
+Attention-based networks are capable of modeling the language structures within the output sequence, rather than simply mapping the input to the correct output \cite{DBLP:journals/corr/ChoCB15}.

-Recently, attention-based encoder-decoder networks have been employed for recognizing text in natural images \citep{lee2016recursive, shi2016robust} and to convert images into presentational markup \citep{deng2016image}; however, the use of these models for handwritten text transcription is very recent.
-For instance, \cite{bluche2017gated} propose an architecture consisting of a convolutional encoder of the input image and a bidirectional Long Short-Term Memory (LSTM) decoder to predict sequences of characters.
-The main difference between the authors' architecture and our model is that our model uses a multilayer convolutional neural network (CNN) to extract image features and a separate BLSTM encoder to re-encode the features, which is potentially useful because the encoder can learn features such as text directionality.
+Encoder-decoder RNNs have been previously employed for recognizing text in natural images \cite{lee2016recursive, shi2016robust}, and more recently for HTR.
+Several recent papers propose a hybrid architecture consisting of a CNN to encode the input image and an RNN decoder to predict sequences of characters \cite{bluche2017gated,puigcerver2017multidimensional,chowdhury2018efficient,Zhang_2019_CVPR,kang2019candidate,kang2020unsupervised,xiao2020deep,retsinas2020wsrnet,belay2020learning}.
+For example, Sueiras et al. \cite{sueiras2018offline} and Kang et al. \cite{kang2018convolve} use attentional encoder-decoder networks very similar to ours, but train their model to transcribe words, rather than sequences of characters, and employ a word-based lexicon (i.e., a list of words found in the training set) for decoding.

+The main differentiator in our approach is that we employ a CNN to extract image features and a separate RNN encoder to re-encode the features so that the encoder can learn new features such as text directionality.